 Address: Anchorage Train Depot, 411 W 1st Ave, Anchorage AK 99501

 If you’re coming to Talkeetna, Alaska, via Alaska Railroad, arrive at the Anchorage train depot early enough to explore the old station built in 1942 and is now on the National Historic Register.

-You can even get a photo of Alaska Railroad Engine Number One, once used to construct the Panama Canal Railroad.
+You can even get a photo of Alaska Railroad Engine Number One, which was once used to construct the Panama Canal Railroad.
 After you board, you’ll head north through the joint military bases of Elmendorf Air Force Base and Fort Richardson.

 Combined, they are the largest military installation in Alaska.
 You’ll follow the Knik Arm past Eagle River and Peter’s Creek.

 Then, you’ll cross the Eklutna River and its native village of 70, known for its painted spirit houses in the cemetery.
 It was first settled more than 800 years ago, making it the oldest inhabited native village near Anchorage.

 Several long bridges take you across the Knik and Matanuska Rivers.
 You’ll also get amazing views of Mt.
 Susitna, or “Sleeping Lady,” in the west.

 Now, you’re in the Mat Su Valley, extending north to Talkeetna, known for yielding gigantic produce due to fertile soil and long summer days.
 Locals and visitors flock here for the lakes and fishing streams.
 The State Fair is held here every late August, close by in Palmer.

 You’ll also have a brief stop in Wasilla, a lively community where many people commute to work in Anchorage.
 You’ll continue to Willow, the official “restart” of the Iditarod Sled Dog mushing race.
 The ceremonial start is in Anchorage.